At least 63 Canadians dead in Iran plane crash

 The Tehran to Toronto route via Kyiv is an affordable route for Iranian Canadians and international students.
 There are no direct flights.

-“’Í am not aware of any extended family members that they have here.
-It’s just terrible,” Paseyan said.

-He said most of the victims were visiting family in Iran over the holidays.
-He said many were dual citizens and many were international students.
+He said most of victims were visiting family in Iran over the holidays and that many were dual citizens and many were international students.
 “One of the reasons why you take that flight is you wouldn’t want to take a flight that has a connection in the United States because international students can’t do that,” he said.

+Younes Zangiabadi, a board member of the Iranian Canadian Congress, said because of U.S. sanctions, there are not many options for Iranian-Canadians to travel to Iran

 Paseyan said members of the Iranian-Canadian community learned of the crash while being glued to the news after Tuesday’s missile attacks in Iraq.